-They are also made like gnocchi dumplings made with Tvorog Farmer’s Cheese.
+They are also made like Slavic gnocchi dumplings made many different ways.
 A similar dish is Cletsky.
 So many options from a simple dumpling in so many different cultures!
 I don’t like to eat them on their own, but prefer them in a tasty broth with chunks of steak (or you can use chicken).

+Dumplings are defined as a small savoury ball of dough, boiled, fried or baked.
+Some people cut the dough uniformly.
 I pinch small pieces of dough when I add it to the soup.
 It can be hard to pinch the dough without stretching it long and thin, as the dough is elastic.
 You need to pinch really hard and fast, without pulling.
-Its’s hard, but eventually you don’t care and just rip the pieces in the soup.
+It’s hard, but eventually you don’t care and just rip the pieces in the soup.

 Alternatively, you can roll the dough into the thickness of your finger, and dice into pieces.
 My mum swears that the taste of cut dough, verses pinched dough alters the taste of the soup!
 She only pinches off her dough as a rule.
 I can’t personally say that there is a difference in taste, however if you’ve never had Galushki soup, then give this recipe a try, I’m sure you’ll love it!

 You can decide on how much pasta to add to the soup, I like it nice and thick.
 I also add Sriracha Sauce to my bowl for a nice spicy kick, with lots of black pepper!
-I’m salivating just thinking about my Fresh Pasta Galushki Soup.
+I’m salivating just thinking about my Galushki Dumpling Soup.
 Bon Appetit! Приятного аппетита!

 - 2 1/2 cups flour plus extra 1/4 cup if necessary